bitcoin666 ransomware removal instructions

-There are many various ransomware-type programs, bitcoin666 is categorized as one as too.
-It was discovered by MalwareHunterTeam.
-Cyber criminals use bitcoin666 to prevent victims from accessing their files (to make data unusable).
-As a rule, in order to recover their files, victims must to pay ransomware developers a ransom.
-This malicious program renames every encrypted file by adding the ".email@example.com" extension to its name.
-For example, it changes "1.jpg" filename to "firstname.lastname@example.org" and so on.
-Ransom note can be found in every folder that contains encrypted files, it is named "Recover Files.TXT". bitcoin666 is also designed to change victim's desktop wallpaper.
+Discovered by MalwareHunterTeam, bitcoin666 is one of many ransomware-type programs on the internet.
+Cyber criminals use bitcoin666 to prevent victims from accessing their files (by making the data unusable).
+To recover their files, victims are encouraged to pay the developers a ransom.
+This malicious program renames each encrypted file by adding the ".email@example.com" extension.
+For example, "1.jpg" becomes "firstname.lastname@example.org".
+A ransom message in a text file called "Recover Files.TXT" can be found in each folder that contains encrypted files.
+Furthermore, bitcoin666 changes the desktop wallpaper.

-As stated in the ransom note, victims can regain access to their files only after paying cyber criminals .3 Bitcoin into the provided Bitcoin wallet address.
-However, if victims do not pay them in 24 hours, price of the decryption will be increased to .4 Bitcoin.
-Before paying it is possible to send bitcoin666's developers a file that is no larger that 5mb, as a proof that they have the decryption tool they will decrypt that one file for free.
-To contact cyber criminals victims should use either email@example.com or firstname.lastname@example.org email address.
-They also warn their victims not to try to decrypt files by themselves (using some other decryption tool).
-They say that by using other tools people might cause permanent data loss.
-Unfortunately, most cyber criminals (ransomware developers) are the only ones who can provide their victims with the decryption tools and/or keys.
-Typically, ransomware-type programs cause encryptions that can be decrypted using tools that only their developers have.
-However, we do not recommend to pay cyber criminals, very often they do not send the promised decryption tools.
-They receive the money (ransom) and then simply ignore their victims.
-There is no free way to decrypt files encrypted by bitcoin666, at least not at this moment.
-For this reason we recommend to use data backup (if there is one created) and restore files from there.
+The ransom message states that victims can only regain access to their files by paying cyber criminals .3 Bitcoin into the Bitcoin wallet address provided.
+If payment is not paid within 24 hours, the cost of decryption increases to .4 Bitcoin.
+Before paying, it is possible to send a file (no larger that 5 MB) to bitcoin666's developers.
+They will then decrypt the file free of charge as so-called 'proof' that they have decryption tool.
+To contact cyber criminals, victims are encouraged to use the email@example.com or firstname.lastname@example.org email address.
+They also warn victims not to try to decrypt files using another decryption tool.
+They state that this might cause permanent data loss.
+Generally, only cyber criminals (ransomware developers) can provide victims with decryption tools or keys.
+The ransomware-type programs use encryptions that can be decrypted using tools held only by them.
+Despite this, do not pay these cyber criminals.
+They send no decryption tools, take the ransom money, and then simply ignore victims.
+There is no free way to decrypt files encrypted by bitcoin666, at least not at the moment.
+Therefore, we recommend that you use data backup (if one has been created) and restore files from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware-type programs usually are very similar, most of them are used them to encrypt files and to keep them locked unless a ransom is paid.
-Here are a few examples of other programs of this type: MegaLocker, Langolier and Etols.
-Main differences usually are cost of a decryption and cryptography algorithm (symmetric or asymmetric) that is used to encrypt files.
-Unfortunately, most victims are forced to contact cyber criminals because ransomware-type programs usually are impossible to 'crack' without using tools that only they have.
-It can be done without interference of ransomware developers only if a program is not fully developed, has bugs, flaws and so on.
-To avoid data loss (or/and having to contact cyber criminals) in the future, we recommend to create data backups and store them on remote servers or unplugged storage devices.
+Ransomware-type programs are usually very similar - most are used to encrypt files and keep them locked unless a ransom is paid.
+Some examples of other programs of this type are MegaLocker, Langolier, and Etols.
+Main differences are usually cost of decryption and cryptography algorithm (symmetric or asymmetric) used to encrypt files.
+Unfortunately, most victims are forced to contact cyber criminals, since ransomware-type programs are impossible to 'crack' without using tools held only by them.
+They can be cracked without the involvement of ransomware developers only if a program is not fully developed, has bugs/flaws, and so on.
+To avoid data loss in future, maintain data backups and store them on remote servers or unplugged storage devices.

 How did ransomware infect my computer?